cognitedata/opcua-extractor-net/README.md

 ### Releasing

-The release.sh script just creates a new tag on the current commit, then pushes it to `origin`, which should be this repository.
-This will automatically deploy binaries to github releases and docker images to eu.gcr.io/cognite-registry/.
+Update `manifest.yaml` with the new release`.
+Merging to master will automatically deploy binaries to github releases and docker images to eu.gcr.io/cognite-registry/.
 For the MSI to build, the version must be simple, i.e. on the form "a.b.c".

 ## Contributing